AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/EndMomentMoment.md

 $$

-In summary we have that the bending moment along the length of cantilever is constant, and is equal to the that applied to the cantilever's right face.
+In summary, we have that the bending moment along the length of cantilever is constant, and is equal to that applied to the cantilever's right face.